BetterWayElectronics/ps4-nor-validator/README.md

 ## Menu Options: ##
 	1 - Comparison

 		Launches the comparison app, used for the bulk diagnosis and comparison of dumps (Put multiple .bin files in the same directory).
-Features multiple output options.
+FFeatures multiple output and filter options.

+			1. Compare Specific Version Only
+			2. Compare Specific SKU Only
+			3. Compare Specific Version & SKU Only
+			4. Compare All Dumps

 			1. Compare Offsets (Hex)
 			2. Compare Offsets (ASCII)